Everything to know about Kamala Harris’s new bill for working parents

 Fun fact: Kamala Harris knows how to write a bill!
 It’s well-written and clear.

 The verdict: Angels might be singing for future working parents.
-In the meantime, hang in there, moms and dads—and call your Congresspeople.
+In the meantime, hang in there, moms and dads—and call your congresspeople.